Matt-Hays/CS5302/README.md

 * username: web
 * password: dbrules

+## Project Creation Notes -- do not include this in project submission

 This repository is intended for us to work on the project together from a distance.

 If you have any questions or trouble pushing/pulling/forking the repo, please let someone know.